-1. Configure the data source in the server's config.xml file:

-- a.
-To update the Oracle CEP server config.xml file using the Configuration Wizard, see "Creating and Updating Oracle CEP Standalone-Server Domains" in the Oracle CEP Administrator's Guide. - b.
-To update the Oracle CEP server config.xml file manually, see Section 7.2.2, "Custom Data Source Configuration."
+- 1. Configure the data source in the server's config.xml file: - To update the Oracle CEP server config.xml file using the Configuration Wizard, see "Creating and Updating Oracle CEP Standalone-Server Domains" in the Oracle Complex Event Processing Administrator's Guide. - b.
+To update the Oracle CEP server config.xml file manually, see Section 13.2.2, "Custom Data Source Configuration."

+'''

 Note: The url element for the Oracle JDBC driver is of the form:

 <url>jdbc:oracle:thin:@HOST:PORT:SID</url>

+'''

 2. If Oracle CEP is running, restart it so it reads the new data source information.

-For more information, see "Stopping and Starting the Server" in the Oracle CEP Administrator's Guide.
+For more information, see Section 1.5.4, "Starting and Stopping Oracle CEP Servers".

-7.4 Configuring Access to a Database Using the Type 4 JDBC Drivers from Data Direct
+13.4 Configuring Access to a Database Using the Type 4 JDBC Drivers from Data Direct

 The type 4 JDBC drivers from DataDirect for SQL Server are automatically installed with Oracle CEP and ready to use.
-For more information, see Section 7.1.2, "Type 4 JDBC Driver for SQL Server from DataDirect".
+For more information, see Section 13.1.2, "Type 4 JDBC Driver for SQL Server from DataDirect".